 Hope for Healing Ministries, Inc. and the Victim Memorial Center

-Hope for Healing Ministries is a restorative justice project in strategic alliance with the Baptist General Convention of Texas and the Victim Services Division.
-Hope for Healing Ministries, Inc., continues to search for land sites for the Victim Memorial Center and commemorative statue to be located in Huntsville, Texas.
+Hope for Healing Ministries is a restorative justice project in alliance with the Baptist General Convention of Texas and the Victim Services Division.
+Hope for Healing Ministries, Inc., is attempting to establish the Victim Memorial Center and commemorative statue to be located in Huntsville, Texas.
 The Memorial Center will provide a facility for overnight accommodations, counseling, training, mediations, support groups and ministry development for victims of violent crime, their families, and friends, and victim advocate groups.

 The Administrative Review & Risk Management Division promotes excellence in correctional practice through monitoring, identifying areas of potential risk or liability, and facilitating action to maintain safety, accountability, efficiency, and professionalism.

 Access to Courts ensures offenders are provided their constitutional right of access to courts, counsel and public officials, and that access is adequate, effective, and meaningful as required by law.
 It provides critical functions at each unit, including legal research resources, attorney visits and phone calls, Open Records requests, telephonic court hearings, correspondence supplies for indigent offenders, notary public services, offender legal and educational in-cell storage management, parole revocation hearing reviews, and court transcript administration.
 Total cumulative attendance in law library sessions for Fiscal Year 2006 was 669,331.
 Legal resource delivery to segregated offenders totaled 307,647 items.

 Administrative Monitor for Use of Force

 This office manages current Use of Force policy and procedures and coordinates training systemwide to advance staff understanding and compliance with policy.
 In addition, staff conducted reviews of 5,924 Major Use of Force reports during the fiscal year.